 1. You Are a Freelancer

-The most important thing about being a freelancer that non-freelancers think is that you are your boss, i.e., you make your work hours, and no one has control over your freedom because no one employs you.
+The most important thing about freelancing that non-freelancers have in mind is that you are your boss, i.e., you make your work hours, and no one controls your freedom because no one employs you.

-What I do when a client is acting like they are my boss is I casually bring up an example about my old job and tell them how my former boss treated me like he used to own me.
-Then I tell them this is the reason I quit my last day job because I had a bad boss.
+When a client is acting like they are my boss, I casually bring up an example about my old job and tell them how my former boss treated me like he used to own me.
+Then I tell them this is why I quit my last day job because I had a bad boss.

 Then I tell them how happy I am with the decision to become a freelancer and how you do not have to work for anyone because you work with clients and not for them.
 You do not need to tell them the same story but tell them your version of why you decided to become a freelancer and tell how empowering being a freelancer is.

-After telling all this, the client definitely should get your message and they will most probably start to behave accordingly.
+After telling all this, the client should get your message, and they will probably start behaving accordingly.